 Metro Nashville Public Works Provides Updates on Tornado Recovery Progress

-- 6 trash trucks were out collecting household trash from affected areas.
+- 6 trash trucks are out collecting household trash from affected areas.
 We will add additional trash pick-up capacity as is necessary.
-35 tons of trash were collected.

 - 89 signs have been repaired or replaced, with 40 more signs waiting to be replaced when crews can access them.

 We will be providing more updates as they become available.

 For additional information, questions, or to make a service request, residents should use hubNashville by calling 311, downloading the hubNashville app, or visiting hub.nashville.gov.